-Statutory authorization continues to exist for the issuance of additional general obligation debt of the State in the principal amount of \$175.6 million.
+After issuance of the Bonds, statutory authorization continues to exist for the issuance of additional general obligation debt of the State in the principal amount of \$179.9 million.

 General Obligation Note Debt

 There are no outstanding State general obligation notes or any notes of any authority or agency for whose debt the State has a contingent liability as of the date of this Official Statement.